bitnami/charts/bitnami/concourse/README.md

 ## Upgrading

+### To 4.0.0

+This major bump changes the following security defaults:

+- `runAsGroup` is changed from `0` to `1001` in `web` node.
+- `readOnlyRootFilesystem` is set to `true`
+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 3.0.0

 This major updates the PostgreSQL subchart to its newest major, 13.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1300) you can find more information about the changes introduced in that version.